Australia's Big Icons

 The Big Rocking Horse

-The world's biggest rocking horse stands 18.3m high beside an expansive toy factory, complete with three observation decks offering spectacular views!
+The world's biggest rocking horse stands 18.3m high beside an expansive toy factory, complete with three observation decks offering spectacular views of the Adelaide Hills!

 The Big Ned Kelly